Lázně Bohdaneč: History

+Demographics

 Economy

 The spa is the main employer based in the town.
 It is focused on the treatment of musculoskeletal disorders.

+Transport

+There are no railways or major roads passing through the municipality.

 Sport

 The town was home of a football club AFK Atlantic Lázně Bohdaneč, which played the Czech First League in the 1997–98 season.
 After this season the club was relegated and due to financial problems it was merged with FK Slovan Pardubice in 2000.
 There is a local football club SK Lázně Bohdaneč, which plays in lower amateur tiers.

 Sights

-The landmark of the town square is the Church of the Mary Magdalene.
+The main landmark of the town square is the Church of the Mary Magdalene.
 It was built in the Baroque style in 1728–1737.

-Gočár Pavilion is a cubist building that is part of the spa.
+Gočár Pavilion is a Cubist building that is part of the spa.
 It was built according to the design of the leading Czech architect Josef Gočár in 1911.